-Furloughed employees are entitled to receive 80 per cent of their wages, up to a cap of £2,500, until the scheme ends on 31 October 2020.
+Furloughed employees are entitled to receive 80 per cent of their wages, up to a cap of £2,500, until the scheme ends.
 Contributions from the employer are mandatory.

 You may need to remove employees from the furlough scheme and consider alternatives, such as short-term working or redundancies.

 Can I make an employee redundant whilst on furlough?